 Once you have a target home price, you can start saving for a down payment.
-Many mortgage lenders require you to make an upfront deposit of up to 20% of your home’s cost.
+Many mortgage lenders prefer you to make an upfront deposit of up to 20% of your home’s cost.
 However, there are mortgages available for those who put down significantly less (even zero).

-If you are saving for a down payment, you can think about when you want to buy a home, and then work backwards to determine how much you need to save each month to reach this goal.
+If you are saving for a down payment, you can think about when you want to buy a home and then work backwards to determine how much you need to save each month to reach this goal.

-As with car savings, a good place to save for a home is a high interest savings account, such as a money market account, online savings account, or cash management account.
+As with car savings, a good place to save for a home is a high-interest savings account, such as a money market account, online savings account, or checking and savings account.

 5. Changing Jobs

-And, since you may be earning a higher salary, you may also want to re-examine your budget, and perhaps do some tweaking–such as funneling a bit more money into your retirement fund and/or savings account each month.
+Since you may be earning a higher salary, you may also want to re-examine your budget, and perhaps do some tweaking, such as funneling a bit more money into your retirement fund and/or savings account each month.